 As the climate warms, rainfall patterns in the ACT are changing.
 Scientists predict that winter and spring are likely to become drier, though autumn will probably become wetter.
 And nobody is quite sure whether summers will be wetter, drier or about the same.

-That said, the ACT has highly variable rainfall already, with some years being very dry (like 2019!) and others quite wet.
+That said, the ACT has highly variable rainfall already, with some years being very dry (like 2019!) and others very wet.
 This year-on-year variability will probably continue – this means in practical terms that Canberra will continue to alternate between drier and wetter years.
-The key difference is that the dry years will be drier than before, and wetter years won't feel that wet – due to greater evaporation in all seasons from higher average temperatures.
+The key difference is that the dry years will be drier than before, and wetter years may be very wet – due to a warmer atmosphere holding more moisture (individual rainstorms may get very intense).
+At the same time, there will be greater evaporation in all seasons from higher average temperatures.

 Water harvesting as a resilience strategy for both dry and wet weather